microram/ee4-tools/readme.md

 - Restore handles some PHP7 changes like split().
 - Restore configurable to revert non-standard WordPress table_prefixes back to wp_
 - Restore from any backup revision as 3rd parameter.
 Good for rolling back several days site with one command.
+- Restore a site as a new domain name.
+Includes repairing urls in the database to the new site domain.
+- Force update all of the plugins
+- Clear the CloudFlare cache for every site (needs cleanup but works)
+- Reset linux owner and permission script

 ### EasyEngine v4 Tools